fredilarsen/ModuleInterface/documentation/README.md

 The modules do not know about each other or the master.
 The master will have a list of device ids it shall manage, without knowing anything about each device before starting and requesting contracts from each module.

-The master could also be run on a Windows PC, Linux PC or Raspberry PI using the PJON Surrogate principle to parttake in a PJON bus via Ethernet even if not having the possibility to run the PJON strategy like SWBB directly.
+The master could also be run on a Windows PC, Linux PC or Raspberry PI using the PJON Surrogate principle to take part in a PJON bus via Ethernet even if not having the possibility to run the PJON strategy like SWBB directly.

 ### Autonomy